AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 #### react-native-image-picker

-If link command did not work in android setup, link manually:
+If link command did not work in android setup, [link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html) manually:

-* Drag **./node_modules/react-native-image-picker/ios/\*.workspace** (TODO: filename) into XCode project.
+* Drag **./node_modules/react-native-image-picker/ios/RNImagePicker.xcodeproj** into XCode project.
-* Add libRNX.a (TODO: filename) to Link Binary with Libraries.
+* Add libRNImagePicker.a to Link Binary with Libraries.
 * For iOS 10+, add the NSPhotoLibraryUsageDescription, NSCameraUsageDescription, and NSMicrophoneUsageDescription (if allowing video) keys to your Info.plist with strings describing why your app needs these permissions.
 Note: You will get a SIGABRT crash if you don't complete this step

 #### react-native-image-resizer

-If link command did not work in android setup, link manually:
+If link command did not work in android setup, [link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html) manually:

-* Drag **./node_modules/react-native-image-resizer/ios/\*.workspace** (TODO: filename) into XCode project.
+* Drag **./node_modules/react-native-image-resizer/ios/RNImageResizer.xcodeproj** into XCode project.
-* Add libRNX.a (TODO: filename) to Link Binary with Libraries.
+* Add libRNImageResizer.a to Link Binary with Libraries.

 #### react-native-fs